-- 1. Three copies of the warrant check, KSU 8-8 (Exhibits E) will be prepared an original and two nonnegotiable copies.
+- 1. Three copies of the warrant check, KSU 8-8 (Exhibits E) will be prepared an original and two non-negotiable copies.
 The first non-negotiable copy is sent to the Research/Extension Business Office for review.
 Attach to the second non-negotiable copy the original invoice.
 This copy is then filed in the monthly finance folder.
 All warrant checks will be numbered consecutively.
 Payments may also be made by electronic funds transfer (EFT).
 The process is the same as payment by a warrant check. - 2.
-The items on each warrant check should be grouped according to budget headings (columns 1 thru 12, KSU 8-6) and shown as a sub-total for each budget heading.
+The items on each warrant check should be classified according to budget classes (column 1 thru 12).
+The warrant check description should indicate the item purchased or the purpose of the expenditure.
 Detailed itemization will not be shown on the warrant check.
 The original invoice will be attached to the second non-negotiable copy of the warrant check.
 The following statement MUST APPEAR on each warrant check:

-"Audited and approved as correct, due and unpaid: Signed Local Unit Extension Director
+"Audited l and approve d as correct, due and unpa id:

+Signed

+Lo cal Unit Ex tensi on Directo r